 Students are covered for accidental injury whilst at Sixth Form or on a Sixth Form sponsored activity.
 Further cover is automatically taken when a trip is organised.
 Details of cover are available on request.
 Students and parents are advised to ensure they have personal insurance arrangements for bikes and other personal property.
-In addition, students who wish to leave a bike on Sixth Form premises are strongly recommended to secure with a D-Lock.
+In addition, students who wish to leave a bike in school are strongly recommended to secure with a D-Lock and park it in the racks near the staff car park entrance.
 Students are not permitted to park cars in the staff car park.